leouchoa/cheatsheets/devops/kubernetes/admin/concepts.md

 ## Admission Controllers

-They're ued to implement enhanced security measures (like validate/reject requests) and/or provide extra actions (auto provision namespaces, rate limit, etc.) before pods are created.
+They're used to implement enhanced security measures (like validate/reject requests) and/or provide extra actions (auto provision `namespaces`, rate limit, etc.) before pods are created.

-- Get available admission controllers: `kube-apiserver -h | grep 'enable-admission-plugins'`
+- Get enabled admission controllers:
+  1. Go to `/etc/kubernetes/manifests/kube-apiserver.yaml`
+  2. Check the field: `- --enable-admission-plugins`

+- To disable an admission controller:
+  1. Go to `/etc/kubernetes/manifests/kube-apiserver.yaml`
+  2. Add the field: `- --disable-admission-plugins=<you-controller-here>`
+  3. Example:`- --disable-admission-plugins=DefaultStorageClass`

 - Since the kube-apiserver is running as pod you can run `ps -ef | grep kube-apiserver | grep admission-plugins`